davidaylaian/carbon/doc/cross-compiler.md

 # Setting up the GCC Cross-Compiler

 In order to build Carbon, you need to have a cross-compiler.
-In this document, we will install GCC.
+GCC is the compiler that we use, so these instructions will install GCC.

+## Part 1: Preliminaries and Dependencies

 First, decide where to install the cross-compiler, what versions of software to use, and what languages you want your cross compiler to support.

 ```sh
 # the cross compiler will be installed to $INSTALL/cross